brainrake/hci-test/README.md

-product of liquidity pool must never decrease through a trade, adding to the pool gives you the geometric mean of what you added as liquidity pool tokens, when you withdraw you get back a portion of the funds corresponding to your geometric mean / the geometric mean of the whole pool.
+product of liquidity pool must never decrease through a trade, adding to the pool gives you the geometric mean of what you added as liquidity pool tokens, when you withdraw you get back a portion of the funds corresponding to your LP tokens / the total LP tokens.

 ## Throughput solution